-- 1. Assisting with verifying provider qualifications including certifications, trainings and licensing requirements; - 2.
-Managing and directing the disbursement of funds contained in the participant-directed budget; - 3.
-Conducting background checks; - 4.
-Acting as a neutral bank, receiving and disbursing public funds and tracking and reporting on the participant's budget funds (received, disbursed, and any balances); - 5.
-Processing and paying for approved services in the PCP; and - 6.
-Preparing and distributing reports (e.g., budget status and expense reports) to participants, their CCS, DDA, and other entities as requested.
+1. Assisting with verifying provider qualifications including certifications, trainings and licensing requirements;

+2. Managing and directing the disbursement of funds contained in the participant-directed budget;

+3. Conducting background checks;

+4. Acting as a neutral bank, receiving and disbursing public funds and tracking and reporting on the participant's budget funds (received, disbursed, and any balances);

+5. Processing and paying invoices for goods and services approved in the service plan; and

+6. Preparing and distributing reports (e.g., budget status and expenditure reports) to participants, their CCS, DDA, and other entities as requested.